 7. Stoll along Paseo Maritimo

-Paseo Maritimo, Marbella’s elegant seafront promenade, is less than ten minutes walk from Plaza de los Naranjos.
+Paseo Maritimo, Marbella’s elegant seafront promenade, is less than a ten-minute walk from Plaza de los Naranjos.

 Even if you don’t walk its 27-kilometre length – and who can blame you – strolling along its central section is a Marbella highlight.
 Time permitting, a more manageable stretch is that which links Marina La Bajadilla (Marbella’s traditional fishing port) with Puerto Banús.